NAVETRA™ · OIaR Simulation

 The Question for Every Board

-Execution risk that isn't measured doesn't disappear.
-It accumulates — until the accounting forces you to see it.
+Execution risk that is not measured does not disappear.
+It accumulates — until the write-down, the penalty, or the restructuring makes it impossible to ignore.

 Sources & References

-All financial figures, board decisions, and governance facts cited in this article are drawn from primary public disclosures, regulatory filings, and named third-party sources.
-The governance analysis represents Purple Wins' interpretation of the public record.
+All financial figures, board-level references, and governance facts cited in this article are drawn from public disclosures, SEC materials, GE announcements, and named third-party reporting.
+The NAVETRA™ interpretation is Purple Wins’ analysis of the public record.

 Primary Financial & Regulatory Sources